cboyd0319/job-private-scraper-filter/CODE_OF_CONDUCT.md

 ---

-*We want this to be a positive space for everyone interested in job automation and privacy-focused tools.*
+*I want this to be a positive space for everyone interested in job automation and privacy-focused tools.*